Welcome to the PLU RN Re-Entry Program 2019 - Registration Opens Feburary 2019

 - 160 hours – Supervised clinical practice experience

-Online section begins early May, with 6 weeks to complete
+Online section begins in April with 6 weeks to complete

 Clinical Practice Requirements